Guided Muscle: Plot

-Introduction: Wile E. Coyote is cooking some food in a tin bucket over a fire.
+Wile E. Coyote is cooking some food in a tin bucket over a fire.
 He adds pepper and a drop of a brown liquid, stirs the bucket and fishes out what is revealed to be a tin can.
 The Coyote then sits down on a rock and prepares to cut the can in half (as if it was a steak) before he realizes what he is eating, and then pushes the entire table setting off the rock table.
-"COYOTE - Eatibus almost anythingus".
-With a Beep-beep, the Roadrunner speeds by and throws the coyote rolling across the ground.
-The camera cuts to the Road Runner, who is currently a blur of motion, and freezes the clip temporarily to add his fictitious genus/species name in faux-Latin: Velocitus Delectiblus.
-Wile licks his lips, then dashes after his nemesis.
+The camera then freezes to show "COYOTE - Eatibus almost anythingus".
+With a Beep-beep, the Road Runner speeds by and throws the coyote rolling across the ground.
+The camera cuts to the Road Runner, who is currently a blur of motion, and freezes the clip temporarily to add his fictitious Binomial nomenclature in Dog Latin: Velocitus Delectiblus.
+Wile E. licks his lips, then dashes after his nemesis.
 The Road Runner taunts Wile E. with a Beep-beep before blasting into Mach 225, disappearing beyond the 10-mile horizon in only 5 frames of film, dusting up all the roads in the distance.
 Wile stops in mid-stride and points at the bird as if to say "Did you see that?", then thinks of his new plan on the next scheme.